gustavoandriani/gustavoandriani/README.md

 "A chave para o sucesso é a persistência."

-- 🌱 Estou estudando JavaScript.
+- 🌱 Estou estudando Python/Django.

 <div>
   <a href="http://github.com/gustavoandriani"></a>